tmrts/go-patterns/creational/object-pool.md

   expensive than the object maintenance.
 - If there are spikes in demand as opposed to a steady demand, the maintenance overhead might overweigh the benefits of an object pool.
-- It has positive effects on performance due to object being initialized beforehand.
+- It has positive effects on performance due to objects being initialized beforehand.